petrkeil/Statistics/Poisson_regression/poisson_regression.md

       }
   ", file="model.txt")
 ```
+I have actually dumped the code into a file.

-Specifying the parameters that will be monitored:
+Here I specify the parameters that will be monitored during the MCMC sampling:

 ```r
 params <- c("beta0", "beta1", "beta2", "prediction")